"Upon the shining Dathkis, does fair

 |Inn - A large and popular inn that has a unique central attraction: a large water tank in which female performers will put on a variety of swimming underwater acrobatics.
 The Blushing Mermaid is situated near the edge of the Dathkis River.
 It is rumored that there is a cavern which lies beneath the Blushing Mermaid and leads to an underwater hot spring.|

 Artisan's Guild - The Stone Hall is the centre for the artisan guilds of Dathkandra.
 Frequented by dwarves, this bustling building is surrounded by smithies, workshops, and alchemist's laboratories.
-Inside there is a market for the ordering and purchase of armour and weapons, guild offices, and shrines to the dwarven gods, Uxamar, Gorkon and Qurtra.
+Inside there is a market for the ordering and purchase of armour and weapons, guild offices, and a shrine to the god Uxamar.

 |Most Excellent Cream Bunn||